-With the increased value in the rental property, investors may want to do a cash-out refinance to update the kitchen or improve something else on the property.
+With the increased value in the rental property, investors may want to do a cash-out refinance to update the kitchen, add or remodel a room, improve the flooring or something else on the property.

 Current Interest rates are approximately .50 to .75% higher than rates for a primary residence.
 If you originally had an FHA loan, you may still qualify for a FHA streamline refinance at low rates even though it's now being used as a rental or switch it into a conventional loan to get rid of FHA's MIP.

 A cash out refinance on a investment property (rental) is available on most loan products from conventional, FHA, VA, jumbo, and loans without tax returns.
 The major factors will be the property's loan to value, your income, employment, and your credit score.

 Always do your best to raise your personal credit score before starting a refinance.
 One of the best ways to do that is make all payments on time, keep your balances low at less than 10-percent of their respective credit limits, don't open new credit accounts, and don't close old accounts with good payment histories.